m-cho/proxy-mocksy/README.md

 ### VS Code Extension
 1. Install the extension (not yet published)
 2. Open a workspace folder
+3. Create or open a configuration file with full JSON schema support
-3. Use the Proxy Mocksy activity bar panel to manage your mock server
+4. Use the Proxy Mocksy activity bar panel to manage your mock server

 ## Documentation